California Transparency in Supply Chains Act Disclosure Statement

 The California Transparency in Supply Chains Act requires a company to address five disclosure categories: verification, audit, certification, internal accountability, and training.
 RWC responds to each as follows:

 - Verification.
 RWC maintains a global supply chain that includes suppliers of raw materials (mainly brass bar and resins), components for assembly processes, and finished goods for sale.
-In 2019, RWC retained the services of an external consultant to review its existing suppliers of goods and services and to prepare an initial risk-ranking for each.
-The risk scores were used to inform and prioritize RWC’s management of Modern Slavery and human trafficking risk and ongoing due diligence over its operational activities and supply chains.
-RWC intends to apply the same methodology moving forward to screen and assess new suppliers.
+RWC undertook an assessment of the inherent modern slavery risks in its operations and supply chain and has developed a risk identification process that results in a risk-ranking score for each supplier of goods and services.
+The risk scores are used to inform and prioritize RWC’s management of Modern Slavery and human trafficking risk and ongoing due diligence over its operational activities and supply chains.
+RWC applies the same methodology to screen and assess new suppliers.

 - Audit.
-RWC does not have a formal process for performing unannounced audits of its third-party suppliers and has not yet performed on-site audits of its suppliers.
+RWC does not have formal processes in place for performing unannounced audits or regular on-site audits of its third-party suppliers.
 However, RWC does perform limited audits by teleconference to review and clear any red flags or issues of concern identified through due diligence (e.g., request additional documents including a Modern Slavery Policy or discuss answers to questionnaires).
-RWC is also in the process of engaging local third-party auditors to perform on-site reviews of its higher-risk suppliers.
+RWC will actively engage local third-party auditors to perform on-site reviews of its higher-risk suppliers as needed.

 - Certification.
-RWC requires its suppliers to provide them with a copy of their internal policy addressing Modern Slavery and human trafficking issues.
-When suppliers do not have a documented policy, they are required to confirm that they will comply with all applicable laws related to Modern Slavery and human trafficking.
-In addition, RWC’s standard Purchase Order template and supplier agreements include a clause addressing Modern Slavery and require the supplier to comply with applicable laws.
+RWC requires its suppliers to provide it with a copy of their internal policy addressing Modern Slavery and human trafficking issues (including but not limited to child labour, deceptive recruiting, debt bondage, any form of human trafficking, slavery and servitude).
+When suppliers do not have a documented policy, they are required to confirm that they will comply with all applicable laws related to Modern Slavery and human trafficking and acknowledge RWC’s policy as it relates to supplier partners.
+In addition, RWC’s supplier agreements and supplier handbooks include provisions addressing Modern Slavery and requiring the supplier to comply with applicable laws.

 - Internal Accountability.
-RWC currently maintains limited accountability standards or procedures that pertain directly to Modern Slavery and human trafficking.
-However, RWC’s Code of Conduct expresses the company’s commitment to providing a workplace that is safe and free from any kind of discrimination, harassment, or intimidation.
+RWC’s Code of Conduct expresses the company’s commitment to providing a workplace that is safe and free from any kind of discrimination, harassment, or intimidation.
 A breach of the Code of Conduct may result in disciplinary action and penalties including dismissal and termination of employment or the engagement.
 Likewise, RWC’s group and regional policies, purchase orders, and supplier agreements require third-party suppliers to comply with applicable laws and standards.
 A violation of law by a supplier can result in the termination of the relationship.
 Lastly, RWC Global Whistleblowing Policy encourages employees to report instances of actual or suspected unethical, illegal, or fraudulent conduct by third parties or RWC employees.